 - Proper location of the site of injury and deciding the accurate injection zone prior to the injection of PRP makes it easier to facilitate treatment and eliminate discomfort.

 - Administration of PRP should be considered secondary to physical therapy and other conservative means of treatment.

 - Enthesopathy is a discomfort in the area where the attachment of tendons, ligaments and the articular capsule is present.
 The use of PRP is increasing in the treatment of this condition.
 It has an inflammatory nature and presents as epicondylitis or capsulitis.

 - Studies have proved that PRP is an effective alternative to injection of steroids for an anti-inflammatory effect.
 Steroids majorly provide only symptomatic relief, whereas PRP is more definitive.

-- For treatment of bone injuries, use of PRP has shown an improved quality and rate of bone healing.
+- For the treatment of bone injuries, the use of PRP has shown an improved quality and rate of bone healing.
 Even in cases of an infected injury, PRP aids in healing efficiently.